purdurnr/frdmrw612_ota_mcuboot_client_wifi/25-03-RW612-wifi-client-memfault.md

     https_client_tls_release();
     ```

-## Use tls command to send data to Memfault
+## 3.7 Use tls command to send data to Memfault
 1.     https_client_tls_init();

+## 4.0 Build and DEbug Memfault Coredump/REmote Diagnostics
+### 4.1 Use Pyserial for COM Port
+1. pyserial-miniterm in command line.
+If fails.
+Install py pyserial-miniterm
+2. Determine what ports are available for connection.  pyserial-miniterm
+3. Enter COM port for J-Link i.e. COM4
+   pyserial-miniterm --raw COM4 115200

-## Verify Memfault account setup
+## 5.0 Verify Memfault account setup
 1. Register for Memfault account at www.memfault.com
 2. Import Example for FRDM-RW612. "memfault".
 3. Build and Debug to verify base memfault enablement works.